 Individuals without symptoms

-If you've been in touch with your healthcare professional and can't get a test but have COVID-19 symptoms, have traveled to an area where there’s been documented community spread (like China, Italy, France, Spain, South Korea, and—in the U.S.—New York City, Seattle, and on), or been in contact with someone who has tested positive for the novel coronavirus, the CDC says to stay home and not leave the house for at least two weeks from the onset of symptoms.
+If you've been in touch with your healthcare professional and can't get a test but have COVID-19 symptoms, have traveled to an area where there’s been documented community spread (like China, Italy, France, Spain, South Korea, and—in the U.S.—New York City, Seattle, and on), or been in contact with someone who has tested positive for the novel coronavirus, the CDC says to stay home and not leave the house for at least 10 days from the onset of symptoms.

 What’s the Treatment for the New Coronavirus?